 Types of value stream maps

-Each value stream map has three key sections: information flow, product flow, and time ladder.
+Three key sections make up a VSM: information flow, product flow, and time ladder.

 What are the benefits of value stream mapping?